 Torpedo Launcher 2021

-It's taken me a while but I have a finished the torpedo launch system for operational torpedoes launched from torpedo tubes, this system uses compressed air from an on board compressor.
+It's taken me a while but I have a finished the torpedo launch system for operational torpedoes launched from torpedo tubes, this system uses compressed air from an on board compressor or air from an on board tank.

 I have tried various methods over the years to generate the necessary force to move the torpedo out of it's tube and I have some scars to prove it, I still have all my fingers and both eyes still work reasonably well so I have erred on the conservative side, ditching such things as high pressure CO2 cartridges as just too dangerous!